 Muslim Philosophers: The First Muslim Economist Ibn Khaldun

-The Arab Muslim states of Maghreb (the western part of Northern Africa) and Ifriqiya (the eastern part of Northern Africa) after the conquest and devastation by the Mongols of the former Caliphate lands (including Khwarazm and Baghdad) remained the last bulwark of Muslim statehood, however they had to live in perpetual battle with the infidels, the Crusaders and Christians of Western Europe.
+The Arab Muslim states of Maghreb (the western part of Northern Africa) and Ifriqiya (the eastern part of Northern Africa).
+After the conquest and devastation by the Mongols of the former Caliphate lands (including Khwarazm and Baghdad) remained the last bulwark of Muslim statehood.
+However they had to live in a perpetual battle with the infidels.
+Those were the Crusaders and Christians of Western Europe.
 Science and culture which had blossomed in the Caliphate five centuries prior to that were stamped out by the Mongols and replaced with more down-to-earth matters, like trade and economy.
-It is thus no wonder that the great Muslim scholar of the time Ibn Khaldun distinguished himself in those particular areas.
+The great Muslim scholar of the time Ibn Khaldun distinguished himself in those particular areas.

 As a very practical man in his pursuits, Ibn Khaldun applied purely practical terms to the structure of society.
 He was the first scholar who believed that history is not made by kings and courtiers, rather it is made by common people, peasants, artisans and merchants.

 How exactly the rulers will dispose of this product is what the economic prosperity of a state depends on.
 The basis of this prosperity lies in ‘asabiyyah’, the ‘social solidarity’ very similar to Randal Collins’s ‘emotional energy’ or Max Weber’s ‘charisma’.

 Stability lies at the core of Ibn Khaldun’s economic model.
-He believed that the impact of state on economics is highly negative, that the ruling class through its monopoly of power strives to attain personal enrichment and fails to notice the diminishing of economic activities and the degradation of the people.
+He believed that the impact of the state on economics is highly negative.
+The ruling class through its monopoly of power strives to attain personal enrichment.
+It fails to notice the diminishing of economic activities and the degradation of the people.
 Hence it was postulated that the economic patronage of the state must be done away with.
-Ibn Khaldun believed the free market to be the most efficient regulator of economic relations and the aspiration for income the most efficient incentive.
+Ibn Khaldun believed the free market to be the most efficient regulator of economic relations.
+Moreover, it can manage the aspiration for income the most efficient incentive.

 Ibn Khaldun’s ideas did not find support in the Arab world.
 The reforms which he proposed (including the paradoxical proposal to decrease the tax rate in order to increase the total amount of taxes collected) were opposed by the rulers.
-But the laws of economy do not follow the will of the authorities.
+But the laws of the economy do not follow the will of the authorities.
 And who knows, maybe the unwillingness to take heed of Ibn Khaldun’s advice was the cause of the lag which the Arab world soon developed as compared to the Western economy.